-exec COMMAND \;

 cat /proc/"$pid"/"$OPTION" | xargs -0 echo # Formats output: ^^^^^^^^^^^^^^^ # From Han Holl's fixup of "get-commandline.sh" #+ script in "/dev and /proc" chapter.

-Tip: The -P
+Tip: The -P option to xargs permits running processes

 in parallel.
 This speeds up execution in a machine with a multicore